 - Use the Files/Folders restore option to restore the virtual hard disks.
 These can be mounted to the file system and browsed for individual files and folders.

-- CSB will offer to mount the drives automatically.
+- CSSB will offer to mount the drives automatically.

 - For more information about restoring individual files and folders within a virtual machine, click here.